bboudre/SC-Project-Site/architecture.md

-# Design Architecture: NMSU Parking App
+# Design Architecture
 Scuff Development
 Bianka Boudreaux, Patrick Jojola, Rey Aguirre

-# Project Overview
+## Project Overview
 An application with GPS tracking that would be able to let users know when an open parking space, near your preferred location, is available.

 Additional features/goals include, but not limited to, the following:
-  - Interactive map that shows users the overall parking map of NMSU and which lots are closest based on a search bar.
+  - Interactive map that shows users the overall parking map of NMSU and nearby parking lots based on desired building destination.
   - Database that will have an accurate model of the real-world parking space right next to Science Hall on NMSU Campus.
   - Create a working prototype of an Ultrasonic sensor that will keep a running tally; of the number of cars within the parking lot.

-# Key Architectural Drivers
+## Key Architectural Drivers
 Essential System Requirements:
 1. Ultrasonic Sensor/Arduino
   - Arduino collects data of count of cars in a given parking lot, with a live sensor.
 WIFI module for Arduino will send data to web server.